-As of June 30, 2017, we had approximately \$9.2 million in cash and cash equivalents on hand.
+As of September 30, 2017, we had approximately \$4.2 million in cash and cash equivalents on hand.
 Based on current conditions, we believe that we have sufficient capital resources to sustain operations.

-Going forward, we expect our primary sources of cash to be rental revenues, tenant reimbursements, asset management fees and joint venture distributions.
+Going forward, we expect our primary sources of cash to be rental revenues, joint venture distributions, asset management fees and tenant reimbursements.
 In addition, we may increase cash through the sale of additional properties, which may result in the deconsolidation of properties we already own, or borrowing against currently-owned properties.
 For the foreseeable future, we expect our primary uses of cash to be for funding future acquisitions, operating expenses, interest expense on outstanding indebtedness, and the repayment of principal on loans payable.
 We may also incur expenditures for renovations of our existing properties, such as increasing the size of the properties by developing additional rentable square feet and/or making the space more appealing.

 We continue to pursue options for repaying and/or refinancing debt obligations with long-term, fixed rate U.S. Department of Housing and Urban Development ("HUD") insured loans.
-In October and December 2015, we successfully refinanced two of our existing loan arrangements with Lancaster Pollard (HUD insured) loans (see Note 4 to the accompanying Notes to Condensed Consolidated Financial Statements).
+In October and December 2015, we successfully refinanced two of our existing loan arrangements with Lancaster Pollard (HUD-insured) loans (see Note 4 to the accompanying Notes to Condensed Consolidated Financial Statements).
+We are currently in negotiations to refinance our two outstanding loans that mature in 2018 with HUD-insured loans and expect these to close within the next 12 months.
+Additionally, in September and October 2017, as the manager of our Equity-Method Investments, we successfully refinanced four existing loan arrangements of our Equity-Method Investments with Lancaster Pollard (HUD-insured) loans.

 We believe that market conditions may be acceptable to continue to raise capital through additional joint venture arrangements with either our existing joint venture partners or new partners, although there can be no assurances that any such transactions will have terms acceptable to us or will be consummated.